If you follow Kyrenia Street from the Venetian Column towards the green line, you will intersect the pedestrianised Arasta Street.

 A barricade was placed here in 1958, separating the Turkish and Greek areas of Nicosia, way before the 1974 troubles in Cyprus that finally divided the island, so you can see how significant the work was to open up the main shopping artery in Nicosia.

 In 2005, Turkish Cypriots built a pedestrian bridge to join the two halves of the city.
 Unfortunately, the Greek Cypriot authorities felt that a bridge, built along an existing (flat) road was designed to allow Turkish troops free access under it along the green line.

 |A side street cafe|

 In early 2007, in order to show good will, the Turkish Cypriot city administration demolished the bridge.
 This was followed by the Greek Cypriot authorities demolishing the barrier on their side.
 However objections to the crossing were still being put forward by the authorities in the south.

 In March, 2008, with a change of President in the Republic of Cyprus, there was finally agreement to open the Lokmaci (or Ledra) crossing as soon as possible, and this work was completed in early April.

-This now means that residents and visitors to both sides of Cyprus will have the easiest and most accessible pedestrian crossing point, and the heart of old Nicosia is once again joined.
+Residents and visitors to both sides of Cyprus now have the easiest and most accessible pedestrian crossing point, and the heart of old Nicosia is once again joined.
 The resulting border crossing point is the sixth in Cyprus.